Capture a Panoramic View of Your Relationship

 The degree of commonness and difference for the reported measures will also be analyzed and presented.

-There are three fundamentally different ways to order the test:
+There are two ways to order the test:

-If you are an individual wishing to upgrade to a couple version but don’t know a clinician or professional to work with, please contact us to receive a list of approved professionals who might be able to help you and your partner.
+If you took the test but don’t know a clinician or professional to work with, please contact us to receive a list of approved professionals who might be able to help you and your partner.

 For Clinicians and Professionals

-- Affordable, simple and scientifically validated tool to assess modern-day relationships in a holistic manner.
+- Relationship Panoramic is an affordable, simple and scientifically validated tool to assess modern-day relationships in a holistic manner.

 - The interpretive report is easy to follow and yet detailed enough to help you develop an effective therapeutic plan for couples counseling and psychosexual therapy.

-- Applicable to the Queer community as well as those in open or polyamorous relationships.
+- It helps streamline and inform the initial assessment and intake session with your clients.
+It is applicable to the queer community as well as those in open or polyamorous relationships.

-- Can be used in premarital counseling if the couple has been together for at least a year.
+- It can be used in premarital counseling if the couple has been together for at least a year.

 - Relationship Panoramic is not a diagnostic, prognostic or screening tool for any mental disorders.